 Mrs. Obama previously announced that she will be traveling to Vietnam in December as part of the Foundation’s Girls Opportunity Alliance efforts to drive awareness and action on the importance of adolescent girls education.
 To underscore the importance of girls education, the Leaders: Asia-Pacific cohort will include several emerging leaders who focus on girls education and empowerment from across the region.

 The first Leaders program, focused on rising leaders in Africa, was held in Johannesburg in 2018 and 2019.
 The Obama Foundation has launched several other civic engagement programs that engage young leaders globally, including the Obama Foundation Scholars and Obama Foundation Fellows.
 In addition, the Foundation has hosted roundtables, town halls, and workshops with President Obama in Germany, Indonesia, Brazil, India, Singapore, New Zealand, the Netherlands, Colombia, and Canada to help inform the Foundation’s global programming.

-Media interested in the Leaders: Asia-Pacific gathering in Kuala Lumpur December 10-14 may contact [email protected] and/or sign up for our press releases at obama.org/press-media/ (please select “Asia programming and related news” to follow the Asia convening).
+Media interested in the Leaders: Asia-Pacific gathering in Kuala Lumpur December 10-14 may contact [email protected] Opens in a new tab and/or sign up for our press releases at obama.org/about/press (please select “Asia programming and related news” to follow the Asia convening).
 Further details on the event and a call for requests for credentials will be released in the coming weeks.

 Contact: Laura Lucas Magnuson, [email protected]